refactored-group/automaticffl-for-woocommerce/README.md

 - Seamless checkout integration: Once a customer selects an FFL dealer, the extension will update the shipping address with the dealer's address, ensuring a smooth and compliant checkout process.

-- Simplified compliance: With AutomaticFFL for WooCommerce, you can streamline the complex process of shipping firearms to FFL dealers, making it easy to comply with federal regulations.
+- Simplified compliance: With Automatic FFL™ for WooCommerce, you can streamline the complex process of shipping firearms to FFL dealers, making it easy to comply with federal regulations.

 - Dealer's database automatically updated.